 A beginners guide to the legal pitfalls of franchising

-Fiona Boswell and Philippa Dempster, Senior Associate and Partner of law firm Freeth Cartwright, reveal the legal obstacles you may face when becoming a franchise owner and how best to avoid them.
+Fiona Boswell and Philippa Dempster, Senior Associate and Partner of law firm Freeth Cartwright, reveal the legal obstacles you may face when becoming a franchisee and how best to avoid them

 Taking on a franchise business is not legally the same as owning your own business.